IIITB-ARUL/IIITB-ASIC-Class/readme.md

   **Introduction to verilog RTL Design and Synthesis:**

-Register Transfer Logic is a representation of the digital circuit at abstract level.At the RTL level, designers describe the behavior and functionality of a digital system using a hardware description language (HDL) such as Verilog.
+Register Transfer Logic is a representation of the digital circuit at an abstract level.At the RTL level, designers describe the behavior and functionality of a digital system using a hardware description language (HDL) such as Verilog.

 **Simulator:**